-Radio buttons are used when only one of multiple response alternative can be chosen.
+Radio buttons are used when only one of multiple answer options can be chosen.

 You can however add a textbox to the last option if you would like the respondent to elaborate.
 Note: The character limit for the textbox/text area is 32,000 characters.
 This is set as the limit because it is the maximum amount of characters that fit into an Excel cell and, hence, ensures that export is possible.

-Firstly, add the question itself, and some answer alternatives.
+Add the question title and the answer alternatives.
 Double-click the top row to add the question, and then start adding your answer alternatives.
-Jump between the options by using the Tap-key on your keyboard.

-Use the Add More button to add more options.
-These do not have to be in the correct order when added, you can move them around ass you wish later.
-Grab the spotted square on the left side of the alternative and drop it where you want it.
+Use the Add row button to add more options.
+These do not have to be in the correct order when they are added, move them around as you wish later.
+Grab the spotted square on the left side of the alternative and drop it where you wish.

 The keen eye will also notice the remove option, as well as the icon for logic next to each answer alternative.
 Read more about logic here.

 Note: We advise you not to delete answer options after the survey has been activated and you have started to receive answers.
 This may cause you to lose response data or cause data offset in your report.

 Required is used if you want the response of this question to be mandatory.
 This means that the respondents need to answer the question to proceed to the next page or your survey.